 2. Remington Model 700 CDL

 It's famous for its regal appearance, sporting a finely finished wood stock with checkering at the grips, but it's just as capable as it is pretty.
-For those shooting standard calibers (.270 Winchester and 30-06 Springfield), the Remington 700 integrates a 24-inch carbon steel barrel with a wooden stock and weighs about 7.5 pounds (without optics).
+For those shooting standard calibers (.270 Winchester and .30-06 Springfield), the Remington 700 integrates a 24-inch carbon steel barrel with a wooden stock and weighs about 7.5 pounds (without optics).
 The hinged floorplate magazine offers space to hold four cartridges and can be loaded from the top of the receiver.

 3. Browning X-Bolt Hunter

-4. Weatherby Mark V
+4. Weatherby Mark V Left-Handed Rifle

 The Mark V by Weatherby is designed to conquer the most extreme weather deer season can throw at you.
 Right from the start, you'll notice the composite stock with a gel coat finish is comfortable for carrying and maintaining a steady grip in poor conditions.
-Weatherby also specifically designed this rifle with a 54-degree bolt lift, letting you reload fast while keeping your eyes on the target.
+Weatherby also specifically designed this left-handed rifle with a 54-degree bolt lift, letting you reload fast while keeping your eyes on the target.
 Available in .257 Weatherby Magnum, .300 Weatherby Magnum or .30-378 Weatherby Magnum, the Mark V is ready to take down the biggest buck around.

 5. Ruger American Rifle